Harmon-Peak Relationship60

 Harmon-Peak SDS — Rev 3 vs Rev 7 Bulletin

-You've pulled the Harmon-Peak bulletin from their customer portal.
-Compare the Nov 2025 SDS in your hand against the Dec 1, 2026 Rev 7 bulletin summary.
-Identify the 4 genuine changes before you pick up the phone.
-One row is unchanged — do not flag it.
+You've pulled the Harmon-Peak bulletin.
+Compare the Nov 2025 SDS against the Dec 1, 2026 Rev 7 summary.
+Find the 4 genuine changes before you call.
+One row is unchanged.

-Tap any cell on the right column that represents a real change from the left.
+Tap any right-column cell that's a real change.
 Each flag toggles.
 Wrong flags and missed flags both count against you.
 Manufacturer classification duty — 1910.1200(d)

 Flagged as changed: 0 of 4 target differences